 Classification of rare events, in which a classification task must be solved on highly imbalanced datasets.
 The logic is similar to that of a regular classification problem, but in this case a special metric called F1 score should be used (also available in TuringBot).
 In this article, we found a formula that successfully classified credit card frauds on a real-world dataset that is highly imbalanced.

 If you liked the concept of TuringBot, you can download it for free from the official website.
 There you can also find the official documentation, with more information about the search metrics that are available, the input file formats and the various features that the program offers.

-In this article, we show how such problems can be modeled using Symbolic Regression, a technique which attempts to find mathematical formulas that predict a desired variable from a set of input variables.
+In this article, we show how such problems can be modeled using Symbolic Regression, a technique that discovers mathematical formulas that predict the desired variable from a set of input variables.
 Symbolic models, contrary to more mainstream ones like neural networks and random forests, are not black boxes, since they clearly show which variables are being used and how.
 They are also very fast and easy to implement, since no complex data structures are involved in the calculations.

 Prior to the regression, we remove all quotation mark characters from the file, so that those two categories are recognized as numbers by the software.